D’Eriq King leads No. 11 Miami to comeback win over NC State

 RALEIGH, N.C.
+(AP) — When No. 11 Miami needed to make plays, D’Eriq King said he had faith in his teammates.

+In turn, the Hurricanes figured they had the right guy at quarterback

-(AP) — D’Eriq King threw five touchdown passes, the last a go-ahead 54-yard catch-and-run play with Michael Harley with 2:43 left, and No. 11 Miami rallied to beat North Carolina State 44-41 on Friday night.
+King threw five touchdown passes, the last a go-ahead 54-yard catch-and-run play with Michael Harley with 2:43 left, and Miami rallied to beat North Carolina State 44-41 on Friday night.

+“I had no doubt we could go down there (and score),” King said.
+“I just trust those guys.
+Everybody out there. … It’s just about winning games.
+That’s all I care about.”

+The Houston transer was 31 for 41 for 430 yards and ran for a game-high 105 yards on 15 carries.

 Miami (6-1, 5-1 Atlantic Coast Conference) scored the final 13 points to win its third game in a row and match last season’s victory total under second-year coach Manny Diaz.

-King was 31 for 41 for 430 yards and ran for a game-high 105 yards on 15 carries.
+King ended up with season-high totals through the air and on the ground.

+“He’s that guy, a great leader,” Harley said.
+“He’s that guy Miami needed.”

 Harley also had a 20-yard TD catch in the second quarter.
 He finished with 153 yards on eight receptions.

 Zonovan Knight had a 100-yard kickoff return to put NC State (4-3, 4-3) on top in the third quarter.
 Bailey Hockman was 19 for 28 for 248 yards and two touchdowns for the Wolfpack.
 He had a pass intercepted by DJ Ivey after Miami’s final touchdown.

+“They made a big play they needed to and we didn’t,” NC State coach Dave Doeren said.
+“Just couldn’t put them away.
+They made one more play than we did at the end.”

-Knight also had a 1-yard TD run in the third quarter.
+Knight also had a 1-yard TD run in the third quarter for his first touchdown.

 NC State padded its lead to 41-31 on Christopher Dunn’s 53-yard field goal on the first play of the fourth quarter.